thiagohflima/encurta-ai/README.md

 - `cd backend` and `npm install  && npm run play` (or the equivalent for `yarn`) for dependencies of **backend**
 - `cd frontend` and `npm install  && npm run play`  (or the equivalent for `yarn`) for dependencies of **front-end**

+- Default username and password are: test / test

 - Listening to **Postgres** at **localhost:5432**
 - Listening to **Express** at **localhost:5000**
 - Listening to **React** at **localhost:3000**